wdi-sg/tictactoe/README.md

 ### Further
 - let the player choose their symbol

+### Further
+- When one player wins, show them a congratulations screen / animation.
+Randomize this for every win.

+### Further
+- Set a time limit for each move.
+Player loses if they don't make a move.

+### Further
+- Set a time limit for each move.
+When the player goes above the time limit, make a random move for them.

+### Further
+- Use CSS animation to animate filling the board.

 ### Further - Dynamic Board
 - Ask the user in the beginning on the game how large of a board they want.
 - Ask them how many in a row they want to qualify as a win